MoneyTools/MyMoney.Net/docs/Basics/Attachments.md

 ![](../Images/Attachments7.png)

 You can double click the icon to open the attachment.
-You can also delete it, or drag drop more files or past more images.
+You can also delete the selected attachment, or drag drop more files or paste more images.
 One transaction can have as many attachments as you like.

 If you are keeping receipts for sales tax deduction, check with your accountant to see if you also need to keep the paper copy someplace.